News From The World's Mayor | Joshua T. Berglan

 The Triple-Pillar Architecture: $32,591 Per Hub

-Each hub costs exactly $32,591 to deploy.
-That's a one-time cost to bring permanent economic sovereignty to a community.
+Each planned hub costs $32,591 to deploy.
+That's a one-time cost to bring permanent creator infrastructure and economic-sovereignty rails to a community.
 Here is exactly where every dollar goes:

 01